Do Runners Really Need a Running Coach?

 That said, do I honestly believe that most runners can benefit from working with a running coach?

-Just so we are clear, here is where I (a current running coach) stand on the subject:
+Just so we are clear, here is where I (a full-time running coach) stand on the subject:

 - A running coach is a want, not a need.

 - A running coach is a luxury, not a necessity.

 - You can be successful as a runner with or without a running coach.

 On the surface, running is a pretty simple process.